 Soil

 Like all brassicas, cauliflowers are quite demanding when it comes to soil.
 Fill the pot with quality potting soil that is light, deep, humus-rich, and slightly clayey.
-As cauliflower grows best in moist soil, choose the substrate that holds some moisture but also drains well.
+As cauliflower grows best in moist soil, choose a substrate that holds some moisture but also drains well.
 You can also add 1/4 part peat moss or coco peat in your commercial potting mix.

 Watering